jboga/CarRaceDashboard/README.rst

 Project Objectives
 ~~~~~~~~~~~~~~~~~

+This project has been developed by Antoine Detante (@antoined) and Fabrice Croiseaux (@fXzo) for the purpose
+of the Typesafe Developer Contest (see details at http://typesafe.com/resources/developer-contest)

 The goal of the project is to **follow the competitors of a race in real time**.
 The following informations are displayed :